vanus-labs/docs/content/cloud-docs/source/aws-eventbridge/setup.md

 ---

-**Perform the following steps to configure your Amazon EventBridge Source:**
+**Perform the following steps to configure your Amazon EventBridge Source**

-## Config your Connection
+## Amazon EventBridge Connection Settings

 1. Write a name for your connection.
    ![img.png](images/1.png)